-Carefully consider what consolidation will mean to you financially in the shortand long-term.
+Consider carefully how consolidation will impact you financially in the short and long-term.
 Think through the following questions before consolidating:

-- Will consolidation result in a higher interest rate than I currently pay? - Will consolidation result in the loss of a grace period? - Will I lose any borrower benefits offered with the original loans? - How much more will I pay over the life of a consolidation loan than I will if I don't consolidate? - Will I lose the subsidized status-or any loan forgiveness options- of any Perkins loans that may be included in the consolidation?
+- ✓ Will consolidation result in a higher interest rate than I currently pay? - Will consolidation result in the loss of a grace period? - Will I lose any borrower benefits offered with the original loans? - How much more will I pay over the life of a consolidation loan than I will if I don't consolidate? - Will I lose the subsidized status - or any loan forgiveness options - of any Perkins loans that may be included in the consolidation?